Your bones are, and they're paying the price.

 - Cherries: 3,365

-In terms of nutrition, I have told you which foods are richest in each of the nutrients.
+Regarding food, I have already mentioned which foods are richest in each of the nutrients.

-At the supplementation level, as you may have noticed, the micronutrients I have mentioned should not be missing, and I have seen through clinical experience that people with various bone problems (osteoporosis, osteopenia, osteomalacia, etc.) when they increased their reserves of these micronutrients reversed their situation, reaching a point of once again having perfect bone health.
+As you may have noticed, in terms of supplementation, the micronutrients I mentioned should not be missing, and I have seen through clinical experience that people with various bone problems (osteoporosis, osteopenia, osteomalacia, etc.) reversed their condition when they increased their reserves of these micronutrients, reaching a point of regaining perfect bone health.

-Sometimes, even the best diet fails to meet our body's nutritional needs, so we must provide high-quality supplements to achieve therapeutic success.
+Sometimes, even with the best diet, we cannot meet the nutritional needs that our body requires, so we must provide high-quality supplements to achieve therapeutic success.

-For this type of problem, it's important to provide not only a nutrient-rich supplement, but one with high antioxidant potential, as this will be key to achieving full recovery (regardless of the problem).
+It is important that in this type of problem you provide not only a nutrient-rich supplement, but one with a high antioxidant potential, since that will be key to achieving a full recovery (regardless of the problem).

-Regarding supplementation, I would like to discuss the best therapeutic strategy and which product(s) you should introduce into your daily life.
+Regarding supplementation, I would like to discuss the best therapeutic strategy, and which products should be introduced into your daily life.

-Primarily, we should consider a supplement with high antioxidant and detoxifying potential and a high nutritional profile, meaning one that is as complete as possible in terms of formulation.
+Primarily, we should consider a supplement with a high antioxidant and detoxifying potential and a high nutritional profile, that is, one that is as complete as possible in terms of formulation.

-I'd like to show you a supplement that meets 90% of all the requirements I've mentioned.
+I would like to show you a supplement that meets 90% of all these requirements I have mentioned.

 Energy ProDetox

-Energyprodetox , a supplement that contains incredible antioxidant and detoxifying potential and has a high micronutritional profile, having scientifically demonstrated (with analytics) that everything mentioned above improves (greater detoxification, decreased oxidative stress, increased micronutrient reserves and improvement of the entire musculoskeletal system).
+Energyprodetox , a supplement that contains incredible antioxidant and detoxifying potential and a high micronutrient profile, has been scientifically proven (with analyses) to improve everything mentioned above (greater detoxification, decreased oxidative stress, increased micronutrient reserves, and improvement of the entire musculoskeletal system).

 All of this is equivalent to an increase in cellular potential (improvement of overall health) and a decrease in bone catabolism (cell destruction).